graphile/graphile.github.io/src/pages/postgraphile/smart-comments.md

   E'@name flamble';
 ```

-#### Constraints
+### Constraints

 You can add "fake" constraints to types in PostgreSQL using smart comments.
 The primary use case for this is to make views act more table-like - allowing
 you to express the connections between tables and views.
+It's also useful
+on composite types.

 #### Not Null